hibbitts-design/hibbitts-design-org-blog/posts/2017-05-04-bcnet-2017-reflections/post.md

     'twitter:image': 'http://hibbittsdesign.org/blog/posts/2017-05-04-bcnet-2017-reflections/hc.jpg'
 ---

-It was a pleasure to be a part of the BCNET Conference in Vancouver last week!
-In particular, various discussions with my fellow conference participants really helped me to clarify the positioning of the [Grav CMS](http://getgrav.org) for use in the field of education.
+It was a pleasure to be a part of the BCNET Higher Education IT Conference in Vancouver last week!
+In particular, various discussions with my fellow attendees really helped me to clarify the positioning of the [Grav CMS](http://getgrav.org) for use in the field of education.

 ===